jmd-dk/concept/_sources/tutorial/bispectra.rst.txt

 and the tree-level predictions does not appear to be as good as for the equilateral configurations.
-From this it is clear that we cannot generally expect our simulations to be initialized with a bispectrum matching the tree-level prediction, even when using 2LPT.
-As tree-level and 2LPT are in fact not equivalent perturbative methods, the striking agreement we found for equilateral configurations appears even more incredible.
+From this it is clear that we cannot generally expect our simulations to be initialized with a bispectrum matching the tree-level prediction for a general triangle configuration, even when using 2LPT.
+The striking agreement we found for the equilateral configurations then appears even more incredible.
 Looking at the upper :math:`B` panel of ``plot_squeezed.png``, we see that the simulation and theory results *do* manage to closely follow each other over many orders of magnitude.

 .. note::
    To specify a given triangle configuration, CO\ *N*\ CEPT uses the